Welcome to Dravida dasa's Padma Productions!

 now;

-Unto your soothing lotus
+Unto your soothing

-feet I bow.
+lotus feet I bow.

 4.

-Prasadam was your special
+Prasadam was your

-weapon, no one could resist;
+special weapon, no one could resist;

-the Sunday Feast had started, no one could desist.
+Once the Sunday Feast had started, no one could desist.

-Halva, sweet rice, crisp
+Halva, sweet rice,

-pakoras, subjis, puris, rice—
+crisp pakoras, subjis, puris, rice—

-these and other preps you did our tongues and hearts entice.
+With these and other preps you did our tongues and hearts entice.

 O Prabhupada, your mercy is my only treasure